apache/tvm/docs/dev/virtual_machine.rst

 The virtual machine is designed to strike a balance between performance and flexibility when deploying and executing Relay programs, without giving up the benefits of TVM.

-Virtual machine (VM) design is a well studied area in programming languages and systems, and there have been various virtual machine designs for both full-fledged and embedded programing languages.
+Virtual machine (VM) design is a well-studied area in programming languages and systems, and there have been various virtual machine designs for both full-fledged and embedded programing languages.
 Previous language VM designs have been heavily tailored to the execution profile of traditional programs.